 “The timing and way the MGCB authorizes launch depend on how quickly the applicants meet regulatory requirements and submit all required information.
 We should know soon whether we can authorize the launch of online gaming at the same time as sports wagering, or whether there may be a delay for online gaming.”

-Michigan will be the latest market Amelco has entered in the U.S. The company gained its New Jersey software supplier license in 2018.
+Michigan sports betting will be the latest market Amelco has entered in the U.S. The company gained its New Jersey software supplier license in 2018.
 On its website, Amelco says it established its reputation in the banking sector by developing software solutions for pricing, trading and execution platforms before becoming a provider of sports betting platforms for global tier 1 operators.

 Don Best Sports provides real-time updates on all the top Vegas and international sportsbooks by providing up to the minute scores, injury news, weather conditions and urgent key updates.
 It says it has comprehensive coverage of all sports, including the NFL, college football, NBA, tennis and more.
 According to its website, it has over 40 TV, radio and online terminals monitored by market professionals, as well as third-party sources, to provide the scoring updates.